bobcat1993/mvp_twilio/README.md

 	* To access BobbyChat our users had to purchase a subscription via Stripe.
 When a purchase was complete Stripe would send a webhook to our app (https://docs.stripe.com/webhooks/quickstart) with the user's phone number and this allowed us to seamlessly authenticate paying users via their phone number.
 Stripe also sent webhooks when the subscription expired.
 	* Add `STRIPE_API_KEY` and `STRIPE_SECRET` to your .env file.

-* Google Cloud Storage (optional and not recommended).
+* Google Cloud Storage (optional).

 **Important** Everything in your .env file is a secret, don't share it with anyone else (and don't accidentally commit it -- it could be an expensive mistake).

 ### <a name="setup"></a>Setup

-Since Bobby interacts with many other external API's and micro-services (e.g. Stripe, EmailOctopus etc) this code will **not** run out of the box and will require some setup.
+Since Bobby interacts with many other external API's and micro-services (e.g. Stripe, EmailOctopus etc.) this code will **not** run out of the box and will require some setup.

 #### <a name="import"></a>1.
 Importing the Twilio Flows into Twilio Studio.